vanhooser/Proteins/README.md

 * Python 2.7.x
 * [SKLearn](http://scikit-learn.org/stable/install.html)
 * [Numpy](http://www.scipy.org/Installing_SciPy) _"Shouldn't you already have that installed?"_
-* For the love of god, an OSX machine
+* For the love of god, an OS X machine

 **Special thanks to Higuera C, Gardiner KJ and Cios KJ for their data collection and work as well as the UCI Machine Learning Repository**